What is Cryotherapy?

 Pain

-Cryotherapy is usually well-tolerated, but can sometimes be painful if a deep freeze has been necessary.
+Cryotherapy is uncomfortable, it is usualy only painful if a deep freeze is necessary.

 This discomfort can occur both at the time of treatment and for a variable time thereafter.
 Painkillers (such as paracetamol) taken for the first 24 hours may relieve that discomfort; also taking a painkiller an hour or so prior to anticipated treatment can reduce the discomfort.